Life is like a camera.

 just take another shot

 I teach through a discipline based art education approach.
 Following the national visual art standards students will create, perform, present, and produce art products independently, with their teacher, as instructor of techniques and facilitator of their active learning.
-We will discuss art and respond to the world around us by seeking inspiration.
+We will discuss art and respond to the world around us by seeking personal inspiration.
 We will be making connections with other disciplines and working cooperatively with each other.
 Photography classes will learn about camera mechanics and what makes a good composition.
 They will utilize professional equipment for authentic experiences with digital and gelatin silver media.
 Graphic Design classes will learn about typography, printmaking, and implement the elements of good design to communicate visually through image and text.
 Foundations classes will master the art elements and design principles to communicate their story through the language of visual art.
 All classes will have opportunities to exhibit their artwork.

 Art is an important part of our shared world.
 We can communicate without a common language through images, symbols, and other visual means.
 There is something powerful and satisfying in creating something with ones own hands.
 Through art creation we can communicate ideas and perceptions, perhaps, not shared any other way.
 I teach photography in a constructivist style where I guide students to work independently and collaboratively in teams and as partners with the teacher as facilitator.
 Students are guided to construct meaning through authentic art experiences.